Wallbridge Mineral Resource Estimate Delivers Significant Increase in Grade at Detour-Fenelon Gold Trend Property

 - Substantial new resources added at Martiniere

-/EIN News/ -- TORONTO, Jan.
-17, 2023 (GLOBE NEWSWIRE) -- Wallbridge Mining Company Limited (TSX:WM, OTCQX:WLBMF) (“Wallbridge” or the “Company”) is pleased to announce an updated mineral resource estimate (“MRE”) for its Fenelon Gold (“Fenelon”) and Martiniere Gold (“Martiniere”) projects, located on the Company’s Detour-Fenelon Gold Trend land package in Northern Abitibi, Quebec.
+TORONTO, Jan.
+17, 2023 (GLOBE NEWSWIRE) -- Wallbridge Mining Company Limited WMWLBMF ("Wallbridge" or the "Company") is pleased to announce an updated mineral resource estimate ("MRE") for its Fenelon Gold ("Fenelon") and Martiniere Gold ("Martiniere") projects, located on the Company's Detour-Fenelon Gold Trend land package in Northern Abitibi, Quebec.

 Marz Kord, President & CEO of Wallbridge stated: